zain/django-orm-extensions/doc/source/orm-cache.rst

 This will make 2 querys, one to get the ids and then another to obtain the objects.
 In this way we use object cache is very fast and very simple to administer.

-You can query the first cache as well, going as the first parameter to True.
-Consider that this has no effect postgresql because it uses database-level cursors.

 Usage examples:
 ^^^^^^^^^^^^^^^